 You’ve probably heard stories about the CPA Exam.
 From the lengthy application process to the long nights of MCQs, it’s no wonder that the CPA licensure is the highest standard of competence and achievement in the accounting profession.
 But with the right preparation, you can develop the skills and strategies that will teach you how to pass the CPA Exam.
 So, what is the CPA Exam?
 Just how hard is the CPA Exam?
 Where do you even begin with the preparation process?

-We answer some of the most common questions about the CPA Exam below.
+We answer some of the most common CPA Exam FAQs below.

 What is the CPA Exam?

 What is the CPA Exam and why would anyone need to take it?
 The exam is a 16-hour, four-part assessment that you must pass in order to qualify for a CPA license.
 It’s designed to test the minimum knowledge and skills required of a CPA.
 You must pass all four sections of the exam within 18 months.
-You should note that the calculation of when the 18-month time frame begins varies by jurisdiction, so check with your specific Board of Accountancy for details.
+You should note that the calculation of when the 18-month timeframe begins varies by jurisdiction, so check with your specific Board of Accountancy for details.

 The CPA Exam is divided into four sections: